hannesill/SLICES/src/slices/training/README.md

 # Training Module

-This module contains PyTorch Lightning modules for training SSL and supervised models.
+This module contains Lightning modules for training SSL and supervised models.

 ## Components

 ### `SSLPretrainModule`

-PyTorch Lightning module for SSL pretraining.
+Lightning module for SSL pretraining.
 This module is fully agnostic to:
 - **Encoder architecture**: Works with any encoder (transformer, RNN, CNN, etc.)
 - **SSL objective**: Works with any SSL objective (MAE, contrastive, JEPA, etc.)